irusri/geniesys/docs/plugins/genelist.md

 **Primary tables**

-There are only two primary tables(transcript_info and gene_info) in GenIECMS database.
+There should only be two primary tables (transcript_info and gene_info) in GenIECMS database.
 Primary tables keep basic gene and transcript information.
 Since the smallest data unit is based on transcript ids or gene ids, all primary tables are used transcript_i/gene_i as a primary key.

 Loading data into the primary tables can be easily accomplished using dedicated scripts listed on GenIECMS/scripts folder.
 First, we need to find corresponding GFF3 and FASTA files related to the species that we are going to load into the GenIE-CMS.